bverbeken/ostia.be/source/_posts/2012-09-18-playbe-first-dojo.markdown

 The Dojo takes place **3 October, 2012 at 7pm**, at the **Cegeka Offices** in **Leuven (Belgium)**.
 No PlayFramework experience is required, the only thing you should be familiar with is a keyboard and some Java.
 We won't be doing ~~any~~ Scala.
-Registration is required, but free.
+[Registration](http://www.meetup.com/play-be/events/78580712/) is required, but free.

-So, get over to [play-be.org](http://www.meetup.com/play-be/events/78580712/) and register yourself for PlayBe's first dojo.
-You won't regret it.
+Hope to see you there!